WiIdNeo/DnD-RealismHomeBrew/World Building/Mechanics/Fighting/Fighting.md

 Fixed stamina cost of 9.
 Pure DEX check, scaling with distance/attacker's DEX.
 On success: 0 damage.

+If you evade the same enemy multiple times in a row during the same turn the stamina cost reduces by one each time it attacks.
+When turn of the enemy ends it get's resetted to 9

 ### 6.2 Block
 You gain a block buff depending on your block weapon, stamina drain scales with the damage of the hit: